rokity/Computational-Mathematics-for-Learning-and-Data-Analysis/CONTRIBUTIONS.md

 ### layer.py
 Initialize the layer, create weight matrix and w0 matrix (self.b).
 Implement Feedforward and call Activation Function.
 Print informationa about the layer.
 Save cache feedforward.

+### Optimization
+Implement strategies of for calculate gradients , updates weights and bias parameters and regularization loss formula.